sumanthn/task-processor/README.md

-# task-processor
-Task Processor reading work items of pulsar
+Task Processor
+A framework to execute tasks/commands reading input off a queue(Apache Pulsar) Allows for configuring max slots & max workers
+Apache Pulsar is aptly built to be used as a work queue, allows ack of messages from different threads